Finger on the pulse: The best smart rings of 2025

 The Ultrahuman Air ring offers a wide range of health and fitness tracking tools, including heart rate, blood oxygen, and skin temperature.
 The ring can also track steps and exercise, as well as your sleep and menstrual cycle.

 There's even data showing you how exposure to different stimulants – such as light, exercise or food – can affect your circadian rhythm, allowing you to identify ways to improve your lifestyle and build healthier habits.
-Unlike the Oura Ring, the Ultrahuman Air ring has no monthly subscription – you get a lifetime subscription for free when you buy the ring (RRP £329).
+Unfortunately there are limited sizes available, but – unlike the Oura Ring – the Ultrahuman Air ring has no monthly subscription.
+Instead, you get a lifetime subscription for free when you buy the ring (RRP £329).
 It's a device that will appeal to anyone who loves data and insights into their health and fitness.

 Pros